sonocotta/esparagus-media-center/README.md

 ![DSC_0724](https://github.com/sonocotta/esparagus-media-center/assets/5459747/a4294682-0a17-4e0d-a833-5988d88172b6)

-Esparagus Media Center is a series of ESP32 based media center devices.
-They all run [Squeezelite-ESP32](https://github.com/sle118/squeezelite-esp32) software and have similar media capabilities, but aimed at different use cases.
-They share a similar look, and compared to my earlier designs, they have a great looking aluminum case.
+Esparagus Media Center is a series of ESP32-based media center devices.
+They all run [Squeezelite-ESP32](https://github.com/sle118/squeezelite-esp32) software and have similar media capabilities, but are aimed at different use cases.
+They share a similar look, and compared to my earlier designs, they have a great-looking aluminum case.

 Our [Crowd Supply campaign](https://www.crowdsupply.com/sonocotta/esparagus-media-center) for backing the manufacturing of Esparagus series boards is currently underway.
 If you have any interest, please consider subscribing to receive updates on the campaign.